To ease integration, Algolia built a set of libraries and tools to help you implement Algolia on your website or application.

 Additionally, there are a few extensions that help you implement Algolia in the matter of minutes.

 If you are using one of these products, the appropriate extension will most likely be the path of least resistance for adding Algolia to your website.
 The extension handles all indexing and synchronization, and also offer a solid front-end user experience out of the box.

-As of today, there are five official extensions.
+As of today, there are six official extensions.